BioJulia/FASTX.jl/docs/src/index.md

 julia> seqlen(record)
 8
 ```

+### Validate files
+The functions `validate_fasta` and `validate_fastq` can be used to check if an IO
+contains data that can be read as FASTX.
+They are significantly faster than parsing the whole file into records,
+and are memory efficient.

+Be aware that the validators mutate the IO by reading it, so make sure to reset the IO before using it to parse FASTX files.

 ### Readers and writers
 A `Reader` and a `Writer` are structs that wrap an IO, and allows efficient reading/writing of FASTX `Record`s.